 In terms of college education, Cedar City is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.64% of adults in Cedar City have a college degree.

+Cedar City is a somewhat ethnically-diverse city.
 The people who call Cedar City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar City residents report their race to be White, followed by Native American.
 Important ancestries of people in Cedar City include German, Irish, Scottish, and Swedish.

 The most common language spoken in Cedar City is English.
 Other important languages spoken here include Spanish and French.